swrlab/swrlab/PRINCIPLES.md

 Progress should be tracked and commented on in issues, even when already discussed in separate chat groups, to enable research and follow-ups in the future (searchability).

-Communication is key for all projects.
-We don’t rely on historical structures (_“This is how things are done around here.”_) and instead support constructive feedback, trust, new ideas, and input from others (operational over organizational communication).
+## Inclusivity & Neutral Terminology

+We aspire our products and services to be accessible and usable by everyone.

+We only use neutral and inclusive names for our services and in our code and documentation.
+We advocate and educate others, whenever we come across occurrences of avoidable terms.

+## Sustainability

+We pay attention to the ecological footprint our digital applications create.
+It is essential for us to use carbon-neutral cloud providers, cleaner regions, and use efficient shared hosting solutions like serverless to optimize our consumption.

-## Services
+## Service Architecture

 We carefully balance our services between monoliths and too fragmented microservices.

-We use Infrastructure as Code (IaC) instead of manual configurations to track changes and enable faster restorability.
+We use Infrastructure as Code (_IaC_) to track changes and enable faster restorability.

-We use automation to back up mission-critical data and have tested restoring it (DRP).
+We use automation to back up mission-critical data and have tested restoring it (_DRP_).

 We provide limited support (as our time allows) for our services to internal and external users.
 However, a person needing support is also the result of a misleading UX, unclear self-help guides, or an incomplete feature that should be assessed and evaluated afterward.